Basa, Tra, Catfish or Vietnamese River Cobbler

 Production country — Vietnam

-Pangasius farmed to GlobalGap certified production standards is a better choice to make for this farmed species.
-The GlobalGap certification addresses a number of issues of environmental concern, the auditing of which requires farm inspections and standard enforcement.
-There are a number of issues of environmental concern associated with production, these include: habitat alteration; freshwater impacts; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
-Pangasius is a an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, however the fish used to produce the feed is currently not certified as being responsibly managed or sustainable.
+The GLOBALG.A.P certification addresses a number of issues of environmental concern in pangasius farming, the auditing of which requires farm inspections and standard criteria enforcement, however, the standard does not cover all aspects of environmental concern and allows the lethal control of predators to take place.
+There are a number of issues of environmental concern associated with pangasius production, these include: habitat alteration; freshwater impacts; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
+The GLOBALG.A.P. standard has criteria in place to ensure there is adequate animal welfare and humane slaughter.
+Pangasius is an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet, and the wild caught fish used to produce the feed is responsibly sourced.
+However, the source of vegetable ingredients is unknown.
 It is only by sourcing certified pangasius that you can be assured that the issues of critical environmental concern are being addressed.

 Farming in open net pens in river systems allows for interaction with the surrounding environment and, as such, has to be managed in such a way as to minimise negative environmental and ecological impacts.